London Underground 1983 Stock: History

+Replacement

 With the Jubilee Line Extension in mind, it was originally planned that the 1983 Stock would be heavily refurbished to run alongside the newer 1996 Stock that entered service on the Jubilee line in 1997; the plans included replacing the single leaf doors with double doors to speed up passenger boarding.
 The 1983 Stock was to be given similar interiors.
 This was abandoned due to the cost being only 10% cheaper than re-equipping the line entirely with the 1996 Stock.
 Then it was proposed for the 1983 Stock to be added to the refurbished 1973 Stock on the Piccadilly line and serve the Rayners Lane - Uxbridge section of the line.
 This was also abandoned on the grounds of cost.
-The last 1983 Stock train ran on the Jubilee line on 9 July 1998.
+The last 1983 Stock train ran on the Jubilee line on 9 July 1998, having been in service for just 14 years.

 Despite their newness and attempts to sell the trains abroad, the trains never returned to service.
 A number were stored at various locations around the network, and others were scrapped.
-Since retirement from service, nine cars had been stabled at sidings south of South Harrow station (3639-4639-3739, 3640-4640-3740 and 3645-4645-3745).
+Since retirement from service, nine cars had been stabled at sidings south of South Harrow station.
 Over the years these had been heavily vandalised.
 With the introduction of Night Tube services, additional stabling was required, so all nine cars were removed over the weekend of 27/28 June 2015, and taken to CF Booth, Rotherham for scrapping.
+Some trains were used for testing by the Health and Safety Executive at the Harpur Hill Health and Safety Laboratory.